Bizhan (Shahnameh)

-Beside Shahnameh, he has been celebrated in other epics such as Faramarznameh.
+Outside of the Shahnameh, he has been celebrated in other epics such as Faramarznameh.
 Another epic poem named Bizhannameh is dedicated to his adventures.
 It consists of almost 1,900 verses.

 It has been suggested that Bizhan is a Parthian figure.
 Vizhan is the name of the grandson of Gotarzes I and the grandfather of Gotarzes II.
-According to Nöldeke, noble Parthian families who were guardians of Iranian national epics, later attributed some of the exploits of the ancient heroes to their own ancestors.
+According to Theodor Nöldeke, noble Parthian families who were guardians of Iranian national epics, later attributed some of the exploits of the ancient heroes to their own ancestors.